OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 }
 ```

-In the script file (./src/customfunctions.js or ./src/customfunctions.ts), add a function similar to the `getAddress` in the following sample to get an address for a cell which issued a call.
+In the script file (**./src/customfunctions.js** or **./src/customfunctions.ts**), you will also need to add a `getAddress` function to find a cell's address.
 This function may take parameters, as shown in the following sample as `parameter1`, but the last parameter will always be `invocationContext`, an object containing the cell's location that Excel passes down when `requiresAddress` is marked as `true` in your JSON metadata file.

-Values returned from the `getAddress` function follow the following format: `SheetName!CellNumber`.
-For example, if a function was called from a sheet called Expenses in cell B2, the returned value would be `Expenses!B2`.

 ```js
 function getAddress(parameter1, invocationContext) {
     return invocationContext.address;
 }
 ```

+By default, values returned from a `getAddress` function follow the following format: `SheetName!CellNumber`.
+For example, if a function was called from a sheet called Expenses in cell B2, the returned value would be `Expenses!B2`.

 ## Handling errors